Research

 Research Interests

-Christian's current research is in the philosophy of mind, phenomenology of perception, naturalized epistemology, Buddhist philosophy, and Hellenistic Philosophy.
-Some of his most recent work focuses on the intersections between phenomenology and cognitive science, and on classical Indian and Buddhist theories of perception.
+Christian works in the fields of philosophy of mind, phenomenology, and cross-cultural philosophy, especially Indian and Buddhist philosophy in dialogue with Western philosophy and cognitive science.
+Some of his most recent work focuses on questions about the persistence of subjectivity in non-ordinary and pathological states of consciousness, the problem of AI consciousness, mental causation, and classical and contemporary accounts of the nature and scope of self-knowledge..
 He is also interested in issues in moral psychology concerning empathy and evolution, and agency and responsibility.
 He is the author of Perceiving Reality: Consciousness, Intentionality, and Cognition in Buddhist Philosophy (OUP, 2012) and editor of Reasons and Empty Persons: Mind, Metaphysics, and Morality (Springer 2023).
-In Perceiving Reality, he develops a cosmopolitan perspective on philosophy of mind, exploring the significance of Indian Buddhist analysis in contemporary discussions of intentionality, self-consciousness, and conceptual content.
+In Perceiving Reality, he develops a cosmopolitan perspective on philosophy of mind, exploring the contribution of Indian Buddhist philosophy to contemporary discussions of intentionality, self-consciousness, and conceptual content.
 Christian has directed (with Jay Garfield and Evan Thompson) two NEH Summer Institutes on cross-cultural approaches to philosophy of mind: the first, in 2012, on various approaches to cross-cultural philosophy of mind, and the second, in 2018, on self-knowledge.
 Christian is currently working on a second monograph on epistemic feelings, tentatively titled Sense, Self-Awareness, and Subjectivity, and on an introduction to Buddhist philosophy of mind, titled Moments of Consciousness (currently under contract with OUP) (Follow this link for my CV).

 RECENT PAPERS